 - are a close contact of a confirmed case of COVID-19

-- live with someone who has symptoms of coronavirus, but you feel well
+- live with someone who has symptoms of COVID-19, but you feel well

 How to restrict your movements

-You can still go outside to exercise briefly by yourself.
-Stay within 5 kilometres of your home, keeping 2 metres distance from other people.
+You can still go outside to exercise by yourself as long as you keep 2 metres away from other people.